Advaitkasturi/Spotify-clone/README.md

 # Spotify-clone
-This App is a clone website of [SPOTIFY APP] that allows users to play their favourite songs
+This is a clone website of [SPOTIFY APP] that allows users to play their favourite songs